darthcoder1/ev-bike/APC/README.md

 ## Inputs

-The input is connected to the driver controls.
+The input is handled by a BD3376EFV-CE2 (Multiple Inpout Switch Monitor).
+All external driver controls are connected via this chip.
+It is responsible for securing against hazards (ESD, shorts,etc) and dispatches the state of the inputs to the ARM Cortex M3 via SPI.

 * Killswitch
 * Turn Signal Left